vegaprotocol/vega/README.md

 ## Links

 - For **new developers**, see [Getting Started](GETTING_STARTED.md).
-- For **updates**, see the [Change log](CHANGELOG.md) for major updates, and [releases](https://gitlab.com/vega-protocol/trading-core/wikis/Release-notes) for a detailed version history.
+- For **updates**, see the [Change log](CHANGELOG.md) for major updates.
-- For **architecture**, please read the [design documentation](design/index.md) to learn about the design for the system and its architecture.
+- For **architecture**, please read the [documentation](docs/index.md) to learn about the design for the system and its architecture.
-- For **agile process**, please read the [engineering documentation](AGILE.md) or ask on Slack channel `#engineering` if you need further clarification.
-- Please [open an issue](https://gitlab.com/vegaprotocol/trading-core/issues/new) if anything is missing or unclear in this documentation.
+- Please [open an issue](https://github.com/vegaprotocol/vega/issues/new) if anything is missing or unclear in this documentation.

 <details>
   <summary><strong>Table of Contents</strong> (click to expand)</summary>